 How can you measure digital PR success?
 The answer may vary, because the metrics you choose to track depend on the goals of your campaign.
 The majority of our clients are looking for widespread media coverage with a high percentage of those placements accompanied by authoritative inbound links.
 A one-two punch of brand awareness and SEO.

-For those seeking just brand awareness, brand mentions and social engagement may be more valuable metrics may carry heavier weights.
+For those seeking just brand awareness, brand mentions and social engagement may be more valuable metrics that may carry heavier weights.

 While for others, measuring customer behavior and interactions may more accurately capture the success or failure of a campaign.

 You may be asking yourself, with so many moving parts, how do you know the PR metrics that matter most for your campaign or client?

 Let’s focus on five of the most important digital PR metrics you should monitor, regardless of your specific goals.